 Sans family, alone in the West, I began to hang out with giant sequoias and foxtail pines on weekends.
 The high country conifers of southern California entertained me for many years until the temperate rainforest eventually called me north to Humboldt County.
 I now live in Kneeland, California with my crafty wife, Allison, and two boys, Sylas and Asa.

-I work as a devoted educator with the Fortuna Elementary School District, a curriculum specialist with Save the Redwoods League, the founder and president of the Bigfoot Trail Alliance, owner of Backcountry Press, and research ecologist with the California Native Plant Society.
+I work as a curriculum specialist with Save the Redwoods League, the founder and president of the Bigfoot Trail Alliance, owner of Backcountry Press, a research ecologist with the California Native Plant Society and Call Poly Humboldt.

 Above all, I am driven to connect people with the natural world through questioning, observing, adventuring, and documenting.